Tag: Copper Crimp

 I pulled the extra wire out of the lug and made a splice using a copper crimp and a copper split bolt connector.

-I used a copper C tap crimp and also a copper split bolt connector to join the wires together...
+I used a copper C tap crimp and a copper split bolt connector to join the wires for a low-resistance connection.